Polarization Correlation of Photons Emitted in an Atomic Cascade - by Carl Alvin Kocher 1967 - Article review

 For several reasons, cascade experiments involving more than one polarization measurement are not ordinarily performed.
 One reason, discussed by Wightman, is that it is difficult to measure the polarization of MeV gamma-rays.
 Another is that although the determination of the relative parities of the nuclear states requires measurement of photon polarization, a single polarization measurement is sufficient if the angular correlation is also observed.

-In the domain of atomic phYSics, the polarization of resonance fluorescence has been studied since the 1920's.
+In the domain of atomic physics, the polarization of resonance fluorescence has been studied since the 1920's.
 Most of the relevant theory is described in the text by Heitler.
 Quantum interference effects, observable in level crossings, are an interesting manifestation of photon correlations.
 The technique of single photon counting has not been fully exploited in the visible region.
-A number of experiments have been proposed, but , comparatively few have been performed.
+A number of experiments have been proposed, but, comparatively few have been performed.

 For more information read actual paragraph.